GCorbella/IronHackRPGBattle-Ver.4/README.md

 <h1>How to play.</h1>

-Select the play mode, you can play with random teams or make your owns teams.
+Select the play mode, you can play with random teams or import your own teams from a CSV file.

 1. Play with random teams.

-2. Make your owns teams.
+2. Import your own teams.

 3. Exit.